-The String Institute is held on the campus of Stetson University in DeLand, Fla.
+The 23rd annual String Institute will be held at Stetson University's historic DeLand campus.
 Young string players will be provided with an opportunity to participate in a range of exciting musical experiences under the guidance of Stetson University faculty artists.
 It is intended primarily for high-school students; however, talented younger players will be considered.
 String Institute events include:

 - Chamber Orchestra and smaller ensembles

 - University Symphony Orchestra Rehearsal and Chamber Orchestra Concert

 The schedule for 2017 will be posted in the coming weeks.
 For now, please refer to the 2016 schedule below for a rough outline of all our activities.

 All students will audition for the Institute's ensembles on Thursday evening.
 Students should prepare excerpts from both of the following pieces: